mattermost/docs/source/manage/telemetry.rst

   - *Plugin telemetry:* Search terms used in Marketplace on cloud workspaces will be recorded
   - *Commercial License Diagnostics (Enterprise Edition only):* Uploaded an Enterprise license key to the server
   - *Mobile Performance Diagnostics:* Load times for starting the app, switching channels, and switching teams
   - *Permissions Discovery Diagnostics (Enterprise Edition only):* Provides all the permissions configured for each role for the System Scheme and each Team Override Scheme created in the system.
-Scheme ID; Team Admin permissions; Team user permissions; Channel Admin permissions; Channel user permissions; Number of teams the scheme is associated with
+Scheme ID; team admin permissions; Team user permissions; channel admin permissions; Channel user permissions; Number of teams the scheme is associated with
   - *Group Discovery Diagnostics:* Provides information related to AD/LDAP (Enterprise Edition only) and custom groups (Enterprise and Professional Edition only), including number of unique users in groups, number of groups synchronized to Mattermost, teams and channels associated to groups, teams and channels synchronized with groups, and number of group members.
   - *System Console Menu Discovery Diagnostics:* Clicks on the hamburger menu items of the System Console, including Administrator's Guide, Troubleshooting Forum, Commercial Support, About Mattermost, and clicks on the left-hand side navigation menu items
   - *In Product Notices Diagnostics:* Notices viewed, and the notices on which an action button was clicked.